ABOUT THE SALVATION ARMY

 The Salvation Army (“the Army”) exists to share the love of Jesus Christ, meet human needs and be a transforming influence in the communities of our world.

 As an international organization, the Army is at work in 126 countries.
-In Canada, the Army began its work in 1882 and has grown to become the largest direct provider of social services in the country next to government.
+In Canada, the Army began its work in 1882 and has grown to become the largest non-governmental direct provider of social services in the country.
 In Bermuda, the Army has been at work since 1896.

 The Army gives hope and support to vulnerable people every day in 400 communities across Canada and Bermuda.
 Salvation Army staff and volunteers offer practical assistance for children and families, often tending to the basic necessities of life, provide shelter for homeless people and rehabilitation for people who have lost control of their lives to an addiction.
 When you give to the Army, you are investing in the future of marginalized and overlooked people in your community.

 The Salvation Army is also a branch of the Christian church, with over 300 corps or congregations in Canada and Bermuda.
 The Army is diligent in stewardship of donations so that funds solicited in its public appeals are used to fund community and social services programs and activities, rather than corps and congregational ministries unless the donor designates otherwise.